View Philip Russell's Obituary on TheDay.com and share memories

 |

+Early in Chelsea's life Philip was the driving force to set up the Chelsea Foundation, a loan closet which provides free medical equipment to those in need.
+The foundation now honors Chelsea's memory.

+In lieu of flowers, memorial gifts for Philip may be directed to the Chelsea Foundation, 451 Meridian Street, Groton, CT.
+06340.

-Calling hours will be from 5 to 8 p.m.
-Monday, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
+Calling hours are from 5 to 8 p.m.
+Monday, Nov.
+25, 2019, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand Street, Niantic.
 A funeral service will be conducted at 11 a.m.
-Tuesday, at the Funeral Home.
-Interment will be private.

-In lieu of flowers, memorial contributions may be directed to the Chelsea Foundation.
+Tuesday at the funeral home.
+Condolences may be shared on Philip's memorial page at www.neilanfuneralhome.com.